 LIFT is not less than 20°F and not greater than 80°F.

-C403.2.3.2 Positive displacement (air- and water-cooled) chilling packages.
-Equipment with a leaving fluid temperature higher than 32°F (0°C) and water-cooled positive displacement chilling packages with a condenser leaving fluid temperature below 115°F (46°C) shall meet the requirements of Table C403.2.3(7) when tested or certified with water at standard rating conditions, in accordance with the referenced test procedure.
+C403.3.2.2 Positive displacement (air- and water-cooled) chilling package (Mandatory).
+Equipment with a leaving fluid temperature higher than 32°F (0°C) and water-cooled positive displacement chilling packages with a condenser leaving fluid temperature below 115°F (46°C) shall meet the requirements of Table C403.3.2(7) when tested or certified with water at standard rating conditions, in accordance with the referenced test procedure.

-C403.2.3.3 Packaged electric heating and cooling equipment.
+C403.3.2.3 Packaged electric heating and cooling equipment.
 Packaged electric equipment providing both heating and cooling with a total cooling capacity greater than 6,000 Btu/h shall be a heat pump.